SquareGPS/navixy-api/docs/backend-api/getting-started.md

 ### Authorization and access levels

-Unless otherwise noted, every API call requires a valid user session hash (A String containing 32 hexademical characters) that can be passed (in order of lookup priority):
+Unless otherwise noted, every API call requires a valid user session hash (A string containing 32 hexademical characters) that can be passed (in order of lookup priority):

 1. As `hash` parameter of the request body (root-level property for `application/json`).
 2. As `hash` parameter of the HTTP query string.